CervelloLabs/referrski/packages/react-native/README.md

 ### Verifying Invitations

-To verify if an email address has a valid invitation:
+To verify if an identifier has a valid invitation:

 ```typescript
 try {